My Quiet Kitchen

 • With a blender or spice grinder, process the freeze-dried raspberries until powdered.
 Place a mesh strainer over a bowl, and pour the powdered raspberries through the strainer to separate the seeds.
 Discard the seeds, and set the raspberry powder aside.

 • Using a handheld or stand mixer, cream together the room temperature cream cheese and butter until light and fluffy, about 5 minutes.
 Add sifted powdered sugar 1 cup at a time, beating on low speed between additions and scraping down the sides of the bowl as needed.
 Taste for sweetness, adjusting as desired.
-Add raspberry powder 1 tablespoon at a time until the desired color and flavor are reached (I used 3 Tbsp powder for a light pink frosting; you should have some powder leftover).
+Add raspberry powder 1 tablespoon at a time until the desired color and flavor are reached (I used 3 tablespoon powder for a light pink frosting; you should have some powder leftover).
 Beat on medium/high speed until fully incorporated and smooth.
 If the frosting seems too soft for decorating the cake, place the bowl in the refrigerator for 15 to 20 minutes.
 If making in advance, store the frosting in an airtight container in the refrigerator.

 Assemble the cake: